dansleboby/ZoomPHP-sdk/docs/Api/AccountsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$account_id = "account_id_example"; // string | Unique Identifier of the account.
+$account_id = 'account_id_example'; // string | Unique Identifier of the account.
 To retrieve locked settings of the Master account or a regular account, provide \"me\" as the value of this field. <br> To retrieve locked settings of a Sub Account, provide the Account ID of the Sub Account in this field.

 try {
     $result = $apiInstance->accountManagedDomain($account_id);